Clinical Exercise Physiology Clinic privacy notice

 Your data is used to:

-• support supervision, assessment, and education of students on placement
+- support the supervision, assessment, and education of students on placement

-Student practitioners only access data required for their learning and are supervised by a registered Clinical Exercise Physiologist and Academic Staff.
-All student practitioners are bound by Fitness to Practise regulations and confidentiality agreements, with breaches managed in line with university disciplinary procedures.
+Student practitioners only access the information they need for their learning and are supervised by a registered Clinical Exercise Physiologist and academic staff.
+All student practitioners are bound by Fitness to Practise requirements and confidentiality agreements, and any breaches are dealt with in line with university disciplinary procedures.

-Data will be collected from all patients for research and service evaluation purposes.
-This supports improvement of clinical practice, teaching, and academic research.
+Data will also be collected from patients for research and service evaluation purposes.
+This supports improvements in clinical practice, teaching, and academic research.
+Where data is used for research, it is anonymised, identifiable information is not included in publications or presentations, and all research activity follows university ethical approval procedures.

-Your decision to engage with research does not affect your access to clinical care.
+Your decision to engage with research will not affect your access to clinical care.

 Who has access to this data

-Access to your personal data is limited to authorised LJMU staff and students where it is necessary for them to conduct their role in relation to the Clinic.
-This may include:
+Access to your personal data is limited to authorised LJMU staff and students where this is necessary for them to carry out their role in relation to the Clinic.

-• academic staff responsible for oversight, governance, and supervision of the Clinic
+- academic staff responsible for the oversight, governance and supervision of the Clinic

-• LJMU students undertaking approved placements within the Clinic, under supervision
+- LJMU students undertaking approved placements within the Clinic under appropriate supervision

-All staff and students are subject to confidentiality obligations and professional or Fitness to Practise requirements.
-Access to data is role based and limited to what is necessary.
+All staff and students are subject to confidentiality obligations and, where applicable, professional or Fitness to Practise requirements.
+Access to personal data is role-based and restricted to what is necessary.

 Your data is not shared for commercial or marketing purposes.

-The University is committed to keeping your personal data secure in accordance with UK data protection legislation and the University’s Information Security and Data Protection Policies.
+We are committed to keeping your personal data secure in accordance with data protection legislation and the university’s information security and data protection policies.

-Access to your data is restricted to those involved in clinical delivery, teaching oversight or approved research, and only where necessary for their role.
+Access to your personal data is restricted to those involved in clinical delivery, teaching oversight or approved research activities, and only where this is necessary for them to carry out their responsibilities.

-Clinical records are retained in accordance with university retention schedules and legal, professional and insurance requirements.
-This is typically six years from the end of your relationship with the Clinic.
-After this period, records are securely and permanently disposed of in line with university policy.
+In most cases, this means your records are retained for six years from the end of your relationship with the Clinic.
+After this period, records are securely and permanently disposed of in accordance with university policy.

-Where data have been fully anonymised for research purposes and can no longer identify you, they may be retained indefinitely to support ongoing academic research and service evaluation.
+Where personal data has been fully anonymised for research purposes and can no longer be used to identify you, it may be retained for longer periods, including indefinitely, to support ongoing academic research and improvements to teaching and clinical practice.

 Your rights

-To exercise any of your rights, please contact the University Data Protection Officer at DPO@ljmu.ac.uk.
+If you would like to exercise any of these rights, please contact the Data Protection Officer at DPO@ljmu.ac.uk.

 If you do not provide data

-Provision of relevant personal and health information is necessary for us to deliver safe and appropriate clinical exercise assessment and intervention.
-If you choose not to provide the information requested, we may be unable to offer you access to the Clinic or deliver an exercise programme safely and effectively.
+Providing relevant personal and health information is necessary for the university to deliver safe and appropriate clinical exercise assessment and intervention.
+If you choose not to provide the information requested, we may be unable to offer you access to the Clinic or to design and deliver an exercise programme safely and effectively.

-The provision of data is not a statutory requirement.
-However, without sufficient information, we cannot fulfil our clinical, educational and governance responsibilities.
+Providing this information is not a statutory requirement.
+However, without sufficient data, the university cannot meet its clinical, educational, and governance responsibilities.

 Transfers of data outside the UK